-TOM JARBOE is serving his first term as a member of the Commissioners of St. Mary's County.
-He represents Commissioner District 1.
+TOM JARBOE is serving his first term as a member of the Commissioners of St. Mary's County and represents Commissioner District 1 (Ridge, Piney Point and St. George's Island).
 A lifetime St. Mary's County resident, Mr. Jarboe earned a BA in Behavioral Science and a MS in International Commerce from the University of Maryland.
 He is a graduate of Leadership Maryland and a founding member of Leadership Southern Maryland.
 Tom is a veteran of the United States Coast Guard.
-Upon leaving the service he worked for Sierra Management Technologies before going to Eagan McAllister Associates.
+Upon leaving the service he worked for Sierra Management Technologies before going to Eagan McAllister

+Associates.
 He left to start his own defense contracting company, Technology Security Associates, Inc. where he led as chief operating officer until September 2014.
 Mr. Jarboe currently serves as President of Kieyos, LLC, an international trade company.
 With its corporate headquarters located in Lexington Park, Maryland, and offices in Baltimore, MD, Rochester, NY and Huntsville, AL, Kieyos is well-known in the international trade industry for its expertise in international traffic in arms (U.S. State Department) and export administration and regulations (Commerce Department), licensing, customs brokering, freight forwarding and international business trade development.
-An active leader in the community, Tom has served as President of the Board of Directors for Leadership

-Southern Maryland, Chairman of the Board of the St. Mary's County Chamber of Commerce, co-chair of the St. Mary's County Local Emergency Planning Commission and counselor for the Wounded Warrior Initiative at Fort Meade.
+He is a certified professional in ITAR export compliance (ECoP-ITAR).
+An active leader in the community, Tom has served as President of the Board of Directors for Leadership Southern Maryland, Chairman of the Board of the St. Mary's County Chamber of Commerce, co-chair of the St. Mary's County Local Emergency Planning Commission and counselor for the Wounded Warrior Initiative at Fort Meade.
 He has served as a board member of the Southern Maryland Navy Alliance (SMNA) and co-chair of the SMNA Base Closure and Realignment Commission (BRAC) Committee.
 He also was a member of the BRAC Business Initiative in Howard County, Baltimore Council for Foreign Affairs, the Armed Forces Communications and Electronics Association, the Patuxent Partnership, the World Trade Center Institute and the Washington International Trade Association.
 In 2013, Mr. Jarboe was named the St. Mary's County Chamber of Commerce Business Person of the Year.
 He currently lives in St. Mary's City with his wife, Shannon and three sons Nick, Christian and Luke.